Tony Newman (drummer)

-In 1977, he played with Dino Dines, and Herbie Flowers on Marc Bolan's Marc television series.
+In 1977 as a member of T. Rex, he played with Dino Dines, Herbie Flowers and Marc Bolan on the latter's Marc television series.
+This line up plus Miller Anderson recorded the bulk of the band's final album Dandy in the Underworld.

 His son, Richard Newman, is also a drummer who has performed regularly with Sam Brown and Deborah Bonham among others, and has also played drums for Jefferson Starship on several UK tours.